VB Lecture Notes - Graphics

 - Using predefined color constants in the Color class you can assign colors various objects.
 This allows you to use a multitude of colors including Color.Red,

 Color.Blue, and even Color.HotPink.
-For example, you can set the background color of the form to hot pink using the statement
+For example, to set the background color of a PictureBox, you can use the statement

 - You can also use the FromArgb method to assign colors.
 For example, you can set the background